 - No prebiotic fiber

 - Not effective for everyone

 Nutrition Essentials Acidophilus Probiotic Supplement

-If you want to improve your bowel regularity, then look no further than Nutrition Essentials Acidophilus Probiotic Supplement, 8th place in our ranking.
+If you want to improve your bowel regularity, then look no further than Nutrition Essentials Acidophilus Probiotic Supplement, eigth place in our ranking.

-With 15 billion live cultures of the strain Bacillus Coagulans per capsule, this probiotic will improve your gut health naturally, promoting better bowel movements, while also alleviating bloating.
+With 15 billion live cultures of the strain Bacillus coagulans per capsule, this probiotic will support your gut health naturally, promoting better bowel movements, while also alleviating bloating.

 It contains all-natural ingredients, and even helps to control appetite and weight.
 Conveniently, it requires no refrigeration!